View the Executive Summary for this brief.

 The FCC itself also has its critics; the commission and its vast and complicated web of policies have been labelled “opaque and prone to failure.”
 Additionally, the charge to uphold “the public interest” is broad, and critics say this ambiguity protects the FCC from legal responsibility.

 Besides the FCC, the main body that handles public policy and challenges in the digital landscape is the Internet Policy Task Force (IPTF), which includes an array of experts from Department of Commerce agencies, including the National Telecommunications and Information Administration (NTIA), the National Institute of Standards and Technology (NIST), the US Patent and Trademark Office (USPTO), and the International Trade Administration (ITA).
 Additionally, the Department of Commerce sets the domestic and international digital agenda, which includes:

 - Ensuring a free and open internet by supporting a a multi-stakeholder model to foster a consensus-driven policy-making process.
 One example is the 2015 UN review of initiatives from the 2003 and 2005 World Summits on the Information Society.
 The meeting created the Internet Governance Forum (IGF) to promote best practices for exchanging information.

 - Providing consumer data protections, which resulted in the 2012 Consumer Privacy Bill of Rights that requires privacy notices for consumers.
 International efforts include the Privacy Shield to protect data flows between the United States, the European Union, and Switzerland, and the Cross Border Privacy Rules, a similar measure with the Asia-Pacific Economic Cooperation (APEC).

 - Promoting innovation and updating standards, such as protecting intellectual property rights and access to data.
 The TM5 USPTO is a forum that promotes cooperation among five of the world’s largest trademark offices, and handles half of worldwide trademark applications.
-Projects to make data more accessible include the National Oceanic and Atmospheric Administration (NOAA) Big Data Project.
+Projects to make data more accessible include the National Oceanic and Atmospheric Administration (NOAA) Big Data Program.
 The project creates an open platform for the private sector and academia to access NOAA data, and has formed successful partnerships in areas such as renewable energy and navigation.

 Regulations and Legislation